 On June 3, the Fuego volcano awoke with violence, wreaking havoc on the lives of thousands of people in the wake of its eruption.
 This misfortune mobilized national and international initiatives and appeals.
 It also mobilized individuals in Guatemala who banded together in numerous gestures of solidarity to help the victims.

 A few days after the tragedy, a group of ATD Fourth World Guatemala members and friends decided to join these initiatives.
-They started an ongoing reading and culture program, “Biblioteca de Albergue” (Shelter Library), in an educational institute fitted out as a temporary shelter in the Escuintla area.
+They started an ongoing reading and culture program.
+It was call “Biblioteca de Albergue” (Shelter Library), in an educational institute fitted out as a temporary shelter in the Escuintla area.

 “From the very beginning we saw that medicine, psychological attention, and other provisions were available at the shelters.
 Even recreational opportunities were being provided.
 But no one was providing cultural or educational opportunities, much less access to reading material.
 At that moment, proposals that would provide access to comprehensive educational opportunities were not a priority for the government.”